hickslab/QuantifyR/README.md

 1. [Read the `QuantifyR` tutorial](https://hickslab.github.io/QuantifyR/)
 2. Collect the required data.
-3. Download a workflow based on the experiment.
+3. Download a [workflow](https://github.com/hickslab/QuantifyR/tree/master/workflow) based on the experiment.
 4. Find and update sections marked by `???` in the workflow.

 ## Required

+### Progenesis:

 |Experiment|Peptide Measurements|Protein Measurements|Database|
 |:-:|:-:|:-:|:-:|